Network-And-Services/optical-failure-dataset/README.md

 # Optical Failure Dataset

 The following dataset has been builted up using the ARNO testbed within the InRete Lab at the TeCIP Institute, Scuola Superiore Sant'Anna.
-Using the system presented in A. Sgambelluri et al., ["Reliable and scalable Kafka-based framework for optical network telemetry"](https://www.osapublishing.org/jocn/abstract.cfm?uri=jocn-13-10-E42), we continously collected metrics from the optical testbed in normal condition in which we emulated periodical failures.
+Using the system presented in A. Sgambelluri et al., ["Reliable and scalable Kafka-based framework for optical network telemetry"](https://www.osapublishing.org/jocn/abstract.cfm?uri=jocn-13-10-E42), we continously collected metrics from the optical testbed in normal condition in which we emulated periodic failures.

 ## Testbed description
 The testbed is composed of two Ericcson SPO 1400 devices (SPO1 and SPO2), each equipped with a 100Gb/s Optical Transport Network (OTN) muxponder (installed at the slot 18) with a DWDM optical line (port 11) and 10 tributary ports.
 Each muxponder is able to collect coherent metrics (i.e., BER and OSNR).